nguyenphuminh/nguyenphuminh/README.md

 <br/>

 ## About me 📓
-I'm Minh, a high-school student, creator of the FreakC Programming Language, Javascript fan, fluent in Javascript and FreakC/Batch, a mediocre Pascal and C++ competitive programmer.
+I'm Minh, a high-school student, founder of FreakC Foundation creator of the FreakC Programming Language, Javascript fan, fluent in Javascript and FreakC/Batch, a mediocre Pascal and C++ competitive programmer.

 I'm currently studying blockchains and stuffs like that, and have got pretty interested in Near, a super fast, low-cost dApp platform.